-The Academy uses a "blended learning" model for mathematics instruction.
-Student learning integrates a variety of activities including technology, note taking, hands-on activities, online math practice, in-class practice individually and in small groups, homework, formative and summative assessments, and project-based products.
+Math instruction at the Academy is focused on "mastery learning."
+Students are required to demonstrate mastery of each concept/skill before they can progress to the next.
+Student learning experiences integrate a variety of activities including the Interactive Student Notebook, hands-on activities, online math practice and research, in-class practice individually and in small groups, homework, formative and summative assessments, and project-based products.

-Students should expect to complete 20-30 minutes of math homework each day (Monday through Thursday).
-Homework may include viewing video or other online resources, taking notes, online quizzes, projects, work not completed in class, reviews for assessment, and more traditional homework practice assignments.
-Students claiming to have "no homework" on a week night should be reviewing the completed assignments in their math notebooks to prepare for upcoming assessments.
-Summative assessments will take place at the end of each unit.
-Students will also complete one to two quizzes over recent material every week.
+Students are expected to complete 20-30 minutes of math work outside of class each day (Monday through Thursday).
+This work may include the use of video or other online resources, taking notes, completing online assessments, work projects, practice not completed in class, reviews for assessment, and more traditional homework practice assignments.
+Students claiming to have "no homework" on a week night should be reviewing the completed assignments in their interactive notebooks to prepare for upcoming mastery assessments.
+Students will complete several mastery check quizzes each week as they progress.
+Cumulative assessments will take place periodically and at the end of each quarter.
 The focus for instruction is development of higher order thinking skills (HOTS) and mastery of each learning target.
 Students will be given multiple opportunitites to demonstrate mastery.

 Master of Arts in Teaching and Learning (2009)